30x/enrober/README.md

 > Assuming you are running the server locally

-Create a new namespace group1-env1 with a secret
+Create a new namespace group1-env1 with a secret for use with [ingress](https://github.com/30x/k8s-pods-ingress#security)

 ```sh
 curl -X POST -d '{